Saturday, September 1, 2018

 A force gauge is not required for building.
 Instead, use sensation to gauge whether the force is sufficient.
 It should feel like pinching and holding a one-pound bag of frozen vegetables by the corner of the bag in the supermarket.

 The Kevlar material can be cut by the sharp edges of the bell shaft hole and the shaft itself.
 So, the rim of the shaft needs very subtle, delicate scraping.
-Carbon nanotube inserts should eliminate this hassle because carbon nano tubes are notoriously hard to cut trim, but the nanotube tow delivery has a lead time of at least 1 week in addition to shipping time.
 The MAD motor already has a 45-degree opening of the shaft borehole, but they need to be polished, and the burs still cut the Kevlar strand, so the scraping needs to be done twice on both the top rim and the lower rim of the 45-degree slope.

 The last picture above on the right shows 3/4 of Kevlar filaments severed without rounded work surfaces with the prototype 4004 motor.
 The Kevlar string had to be tied to form a loose loop that avoids the sharp edges of any setscrew holes inside the bell bore hole of a prototype motor bell.
 For the production build with friction-only fitting, there are no set screw holes to worry about, but the friction-only fitting requires multiple trials of different number of strands of Kevlar to achieve the desired friction.